terryoy/terryoy.github.io/_content/guides/2016/put-linux-into-old-pc-2-desktop.md

 Now you can see GUI environment by Openbox.
 Right click on the desktop and you get a start menu, you can start a terminal emulator or configure the openbox using *Obconf*.

+If you see an error says cannot get access to ~/.Xauthority, it's possibly you ran it in root user.
+It doesn't need to be root user, and you should chown the file to yourself.

 Next we try to do more about the customization.

 #### 2.2 Openbox Configuration (menu.xml and rc.xml)